tanujveera/ReactJS-Learning/Day2/README.md

 A "dist' folder is created

 > When we execute parcel, it generates a development project build it creates a folder "dist" and puts those files there.
-> When we make changes, it uses parcel cache and dist to update it faster using Hot Module Repalcement (HMR)
+> When we make changes, it uses parcel cache and dist to update it faster using Hot Module Replacement (HMR)

 > We can ignore dist and .parcel-cache folders for gitignore